National Telecommunications Regulatory Authority: History

-Scope of Work
+Scope of work

-Policy and Licensing
+Policy and licensing

 The regulatory policy the national telecommunications plan make sure of the quality of the telecommunication networks and services are supplied at inexpensive fees for all citizens.
 Additionally, forming a licensing framework for liberalized offerings and developing a licensing system for networks and services covering character licenses and sophistication licenses for all telecommunication applications.
 Regulations were approved according to the Egyptian constitution; to prohibit anti-competitive practices, which include the misuse of a dominant role side, pass-subsidization, refusal to supply main facilities, vertical charge squeezing, misuse of data and restrictive agreements as well as planning to create an appropriate environment for the marketplace liberalization where there will be a free competition and investment.
 The government has approved the certified telecommunications operators in Egypt.
 The framework guarantees that everyone licensees are dealt fairly and in a non-discriminatory manner, and identifies the technical, industrial, legal and regulatory regulations had to make sure green and fair internet working practices within the telecommunication marketplace.

 NTRA denies blocking voice calling services (Skype, WhatsApp and Viber) in Egypt

 On 8 October 2015, a lot of Egyptian internet users could not be able to use voice calling platforms such as : Skype, WhatsApp, or Viber.
-Many reports claimed that VoIP calls were blocked in 2010 in Egypt, but apparently this was extended to add the WhatsApp to the list during October 2015.
+Many reports claimed that VoIP calls were blocked in 2010 in Egypt, but apparently this was extended to add WhatsApp to the list during October 2015.
 Other conflicting reports about the Egyptian policy regarding blocking.
 However, official statements from NTRA deny blocking, but after complaining it was mentioned in the news paper that the decision were made by the NTRA.
 On 20 April 2016, the lawsuit forced the NTRA to announce the list of the websites that was blocked in Egypt; to divulge the criteria upon which they were blocked.
 On 12 June 2016, NTRA denied blocking Viber and other calling services although they are providing unlicensed international calls and are therefore illegal.
 NTRA claimed that they need to be licensed first, while denying any blockage at the same time.

 On 30 March 2017, the same problem happened again and one of the mobile operators denied blocking the services; because the three main mobile operators cannot disable the VoIP services without NTRA approval.
 The National Telecom Regulatory Authority (NTRA) announced that the authority has nothing to do with this interruption and that it reassure again that news regarding this issue is incorrect.
-Many newspaper reported that the issue occurred because of ostensibly security concerns, but there's also a suspicion there are economic incentives for local operators who have complained to regulators about free international calls.
+Many newspapers reported that the issue occurred because of "security" concerns, but there's also a suspicion there are economic incentives for local operators who have complained to regulators about free international calls.
 The partial disruption comes after terrorist attacks killed 47 people in two churches.
 The emergency law allows authorities sweeping powers including monitoring personal communications without judicial oversight and shuttering media outlets.